Estimating Continuous Treatment Effects in Panel Data using Machine Learning with a Climate Application: Estimation

-To account for the fixed effect term $a_i$, we introduce a first-differenced version of \ref{eqn:basic_regression}.
-In short panels, it is not possible to consistently estimate $a_i$.
-By taking a first difference, we can remove the time-invariant factor $a_i$ and consistently estimate $\gamma_0$ (\cite{wooldridge2010econometric}).
+To deal with the fixed effect term $a_i$, we introduce a first-differenced version of Equation \eqref{eqn:basic_regression}.
+By taking a first-difference, we remove the time-invariant factor $a_i$ and consistently estimate $\gamma_{0,t}$.
+Once we remove the $a_i$ term, we can use cross-fitting in our final estimator while avoiding restricting the dependence structure within units.
+This is explained in detail in Section \ref{sec:Estimator}.